 If you have any queries about these events, please email us on firstname.lastname@example.org.

 During the first half of 2017 we mounted platform performances of Dylan Thomas’s

 at the East Riding Theatre.

-All performances are sold out, but will be revivals soon there and/or a tour of East Riding villages.
+All performances were sold out, but we plan revivals there and/or a tour of East Riding villages.